HenSch90/SiD/Modul-D3_Wohnen_Finanzen_Baöfg_Erwerb.md

 ka3 (it3): Tätigkeit C

 vc:
-SHOW q1 IF eaktsens = 2
+SHOW q1 IF eaktsens = 2 AND sformdua != 1
 SHOW q2 IF eaktsens = 2 AND sformdua = 1
-SHOW q3 IF eaktsens = 3
-SHOW q4 IF eaktsens = 3 AND sformdua = 1
+SHOW q3 IF eaktsens = 3 | 4 AND sformdua != 1
-SHOW q5 IF eaktsens = 4
-SHOW q6 IF eaktsens = 4 AND sformdua = 1
+SHOW q4 IF eaktsens = 3 | 4 AND sformdua = 1

-SHOW it1 IF eaktsens = 2 OR eaktsens = 2 AND sformdua = 1
+SHOW it1 IF eaktsens = 2
-SHOW it1 TO it2 IF eaktsens = 3 OR eaktsens = 3 AND sformdua = 1
+SHOW it1 TO it2 IF eaktsens = 3
-SHOW it1 TO it3 IF eaktsens = 4 OR eaktsens = 4 AND sformdua = 1
+SHOW it1 TO it3 IF eaktsens = 4

-SHOW ka1 IF eaktsens = 3 OR eaktsens = 3 AND sformdua = 1
+SHOW ka1 TO ka2 IF eaktsens = 3
-SHOW ka1 TO ka3 IF eaktsens = 4   OR eaktsens = 4 AND sformdua = 1
+SHOW ka1 TO ka3 IF eaktsens = 4

-av: number: <= dreistellig : 1 TO 999
+av:
 kh:

 fv: